 Regardless of the day of the week your group meets, each week of content begins with a group session.
-This group session is designed to last ninety minutes, with approximately forty-five minutes dedicated to video teaching and another forty-five minutes to group discussion.
-Meeting even longer than ninety minutes will allow more time for participants to interact with one another.
+This group session is designed to last sixty minutes, with approximately twenty minutes dedicated to video teaching and another forty minutes to group discussion.